Abu Dhabi resumes Louvre, Guggenheim projects

 The Executive Council, chaired by Crown Prince Sheikh Mohammed bin Zayed al-Nahayan, also approved two projects for the redesigning and building of a new national museum and the cultural Hilli site in the city of Al Ain.

-"After a thorough review, budgets and delivery dates were finalized," a source familiar with the matter told Reuters.
+"After a thorough review, budgets and delivery dates were finalised," a source familiar with the matter told Reuters.

 The council approved several development projects for social services, housing, health and education.